frank038/Qt5simplearchiver/README.md

 Limitations: Drag and drop only works with my file manager SimpleFM and my Qt5desktop program because of a custom mimetype.
 By default the files are extracted without any parent folders; folders are extract with parent folders if the case.
 The files to open will be extracted in the /tmp directory.
 Folder cannot be opened by double clicking.
 Icons: only folder for folders and file for not folders.

 Starting with the version 0.4.0 this program use a different way to parse the archives, by using only the option 'l' instead of the options 'l -ba -slt' that don't give the same output for different kind of archives.
+The old way is still available.